Home – 42M

 When I started out, I thought that a made-up job title could be a way to stand out.
 So I have appointed myself as a Simplicity Web Coach, because my goal was (and is) to simplify people’s web sites through coaching and consultancy.

-To be fair, I’ve been putting this on hold for a while.
+To be fair, I’ve been putting this job on hold lately.
 I mean: when you are a freelancer, you freelance 24/7.
 But I’m not actively looking for projects or customers (and that’s also why I don’t feel the pressure to update my website).

 But hey – if you’re curious, you can still visit my business website.

-(But if you want my advice: no DIY for your business.
+But if you’ll take my advice: no DIY for your business.
 Not having a website is better than having one that screams unprofessional.
 Forewarned is forearmed!)

-A day may come when I actually get around to doing it, but it is not this day! ⚔️
+A day may come when I actually do it… but it is not this day! ⚔️

 Selling stuff and decluttering

-And to be fair, none of this was ever super urgent, so I guess that’s why I was putting it off.
+And to be fair, it never was super urgent, so I guess that’s another reason why I put it off.
 But I’m a bit tired of having this in my todo list.

 Taking care of myself